PhD in Economics

 Sergey's research and professional writing focus on lifecycle economic outcomes, capital-allocation quality, energy-resource efficiency, industrial modernization, and the gap between projected and achieved economic effect.

-His work connects applied project experience with broader questions of economic decision-making: how organizations compare alternatives, allocate capital, manage implementation risk, and evaluate whether modernization projects produce durable value in practice.
+His work connects applied project experience with broader questions of economic decision-making: how organizations compare alternatives, allocate capital, manage implementation risk, verify achieved results, and evaluate whether modernization projects produce durable value in practice.

 Energy-resource efficiency and industrial modernization.

-Sergey’s applied work and research interests include projects where engineering decisions, economic modeling, and implementation discipline jointly determine the final result.
+Sergey's applied work and research interests include industrial energy projects where engineering conditions, economic modeling, implementation discipline, and post-project verification jointly determine the final result.

 Lifecycle economics and capital-allocation quality.